Turbofan

-The turbofan or fanjet is a type of airbreathing jet engine that is widely used in aircraft propulsion.
-The word "turbofan" is a portmanteau of "turbine" and "fan": the turbo portion refers to a gas turbine engine which achieves mechanical energy from combustion, and the fan, a ducted fan that uses the mechanical energy from the gas turbine to force air rearwards.
-Thus, whereas all the air taken in by a turbojet passes through the combustion chamber and turbines, in a turbofan some of that air bypasses these components.
-A turbofan thus can be thought of as a turbojet being used to drive a ducted fan, with both of these contributing to the thrust.
+A turbofan or fanjet is a type of airbreathing jet engine that is widely used in aircraft propulsion.
+The word "turbofan" is a combination of references to the preceding generation engine technology of the turbojet and the additional fan stage.
+It consists of a gas turbine engine which adds kinetic energy to the air passing through it by burning fuel, and a ducted fan powered by energy from the gas turbine to force air rearwards.
+Whereas all the air taken in by a turbojet passes through the combustion chamber and turbines, in a turbofan some of the air entering the nacelle bypasses these components.
+A turbofan can be thought of as a turbojet being used to drive a ducted fan, with both of these contributing to the thrust.

 The ratio of the mass-flow of air bypassing the engine core to the mass-flow of air passing through the core is referred to as the bypass ratio.
-The engine produces thrust through a combination of these two portions working together; engines that use more jet thrust relative to fan thrust are known as low-bypass turbofans, conversely those that have considerably more fan thrust than jet thrust are known as high-bypass.
-Most commercial aviation jet engines in use today are of the high-bypass type, and most modern military fighter engines are low-bypass.
+The engine produces thrust through a combination of these two portions working together.
+Engines that use more jet thrust relative to fan thrust are known as low-bypass turbofans; conversely those that have considerably more fan thrust than jet thrust are known as high-bypass.
+Most commercial aviation jet engines in use are of the high-bypass type, and most modern fighter engines are low-bypass.
 Afterburners are used on low-bypass turbofan engines with bypass and core mixing before the afterburner.

 Modern turbofans have either a large single-stage fan or a smaller fan with several stages.
 An early configuration combined a low-pressure turbine and fan in a single rear-mounted unit.